kerrermanisNL/django-multi-factor-authentication/README.md

 within this time the user will be redirected back to wherever he came from to let them try again.
 Could prevent situations in which a user walks away from their screen and a nefarious person gains access to their computer while they are away.

+`DMFA_AUTHENTICATION_FAILURE_LIMIT`: Indicates how many authentication failures are allowed to happen before a user/ip is no longer allowed to authenticate.
+Depending on the chosen solution this can be remedied by using Google NoCaptcha for example.
+Default is 5.